 Abnormalities in the PCDH19 gene are usually associated with epilepsy in girls.
 The seizures often start at 8 months (median onset = 10 months), most girls having seizure onset by 3 years of age.
 Commonly, girls have clusters of many seizures over several days followed by periods where they are seizure free.
-This distinctive pattern has led to the disorder being often referred to as Girls Clustering Epilepsy (GCE) to assist in earlier recognition of PCDH19 epilepsies.
+This distinctive pattern has led to the disorder being often referred to as PCDH19 Clustering Epilepsy (CE) to assist in earlier recognition of PCDH19 epilepsies.
 Affected girls often have behavioural difficulties, learning problems or intellectual disability that may not be apparent until after the seizures start.

 The PCDH19 gene is located on the X chromosome, and was first implicated in epilepsy in 2008.
 Changes that affect a gene’s ability to function are referred to as pathogenic variants.
-Many different pathogenic variants in the PCDH19 gene are associated with GCE.
+Many different pathogenic variants in the PCDH19 gene are associated with CE.
 The PCDH19 gene is important because it encodes a protein that is involved in how brain cells (neurons) communicate with other cells and move in forming the brain.

 However, in rare cases, males have a PCDH19 pathogenic variant in some, but not all, of their cells (called mosaicism).
-These males usually have similar features to females with GCE.
+These males usually have similar features to females with CE.
 Mosaicism can result from a pathogenic variant occurring in the male during early development (post fertilization of the sperm and egg).